This Skinny Baja Fish Tacos recipe is a delicious low calorie fish tacos recipe with mango salsa, seasoned white fish, broccoli slaw and Greek yogurt.

 I realize that this time of year it makes much more sense to be cooking things with pumpkin and apples, but I just have to share this Skinny Baja Fish Taco recipe with you.

-I just never get sick of fresh, bright flavors and I’ll be damned if I let the Portland weather get me down!
+I just never get sick of fresh, bright flavors and I’ll be darned if I let the weather get me down!

 These peppers can get pretty hot, so just use two to make the salsa and you should be good to go.